 Ingredients you need

-This air fryer pork belly is crispy and delicious on its own.
+This air fried pork belly is crispy and delicious on its own.
 The hoisin glaze in this Air Fryer Pork Belly recipe takes it over the top with just a few more ingredients.
-Here’s what you need:
+Here’s what you need to air fry pork belly:

 - Pork belly—You can buy this in a slab and cut into strips (about 1 inch wide) yourself.
 If you buy it from a butcher counter, you can ask the butcher to cut it into strips for you.